|< C Run-Time 2 | Main | C Run-Time 4 >| Site Index | Download |

 #include <sys/stat.h>

-/*You can try other files and directories*/
+/* you can try other files and directories, change accordingly to yours */

 char obj[50] = "d:\\test\\testsubtwo\\testsubthree\\robots.txt";